eritpchy/video-subtitle-extractor/README_en.md

 > NVIDIA provides a list of supported compute capabilities for each GPU model.
 You can refer to the following link: [CUDA GPUs](https://developer.nvidia.com/cuda-gpus) to check which CUDA version is compatible with your GPU.

+> NVIDIA 50 series graphics cards require CUDA 12.8.0 or above, but Paddle 3.0.0 does not support it yet, so it is recommended to use the DirectML universal version.

 **Recognition Mode Selection**:

 | Mode Name     | GPU  | OCR Model Size | Subtitle Detection Engine | Notes            |